osohq/oso/docs/content/ruby/guides/data_filtering_next/index.md

 This release doesn't include support for queries where a single resource occurs more than once.
 Therefore direct or indirect relations from a type to itself are prohibited.
-We plan to remove this limitation will in an upcoming release.
+We plan to remove this limitation in an upcoming release.

 [docs]: https://docs.osohq.com/guides/data_filtering.html